New York–Penn League: History

+In popular media

+Good Enough to Dream is a memoir by renowned baseball writer Roger Kahn, published in 1985.
+The book chronicles Kahn's experience as the owner of the Utica Blue Sox during the 1983 season.
+Good Enough to Dream was the recipient of the Casey Award in 1985.

+Clubbie is a 2021 memoir by Greg Larson that recounts his experiences as a clubhouse attendant (or "clubbie") for the Aberdeen IronBirds during the 2012 and 2013 seasons.
+The book's depiction of players' financial struggles is widely credited with inspiring changes to long-standing minor league compensation structures.

 Disbanding

 On December 9, 2020, Major League Baseball (MLB) announced its list of 120 teams invited to be a part of the minors after restructuring for the 2021 season.
 As first reported in 2019, the NYPL ceased operations.
 The Aberdeen IronBirds, Brooklyn Cyclones, and Hudson Valley Renegades joined the new High-A East, becoming the new High-A affiliates of the Baltimore Orioles, New York Mets, and New York Yankees respectively.
 The Mahoning Valley Scrappers, State College Spikes, West Virginia Black Bears, and Williamsport Crosscutters moved to the new MLB Draft League for players wishing to showcase themselves to MLB teams in advance of the annual draft.
 The Tri-City ValleyCats moved to the independent Frontier League, while the Batavia Muckdogs and Auburn Doubledays joined the Perfect Game Collegiate Baseball League.
 On February 25, 2021, the Vermont Lake Monsters announced that they would join the Futures Collegiate Baseball League (FCBL) under new ownership, and the Norwich Sea Unicorns joined the FCBL in late April.
-The Staten Island Yankees folded, while the Lowell Spinners were left without future plans.
+The Staten Island Yankees folded, while the Lowell Spinners were left without future plans and eventually suspended operations for five seasons, and will return as a FCBL expansion team in 2026.

 Final franchises

+The league's divisions, at the time it ceased operations, were named in honor of Vincent McNamara, Leo Pinckney, and Robert C. Stedler, each of whom had served as league president.